Altinn/app-lib-dotnet/doc/adr/004-monorepo.md

 - Risk of larger PRs containing frontend and backend changes, potentially complicating reviews.
   - Can be mitigated by having multiple people review if necessary, keep PRs specific.
 - Higher potential for repository-wide issues affecting multiple areas.
+- 1 repo with issues related to both frontend and backend
+  - Can be mitigated by labelling issues for example

 ## Conclusion